anaef/nginx-lws/doc/Monitor.md

 | 5 | `number` | Total time, nanoseconds |
 | 6 | `number` | Allocated memory, in bytes |

-The profiler uses the fixed-size shared memory zone of the monitor.
+The profiler uses the fixed-size shared memory zone of the LWS monitor.
 If the zone runs out of memory, an error is logged, and the `out_of_memory` flag is set.
 In this case, the list of profiled functions is incomplete.